U.S. Route 31 in Indiana: Indianapolis to Michigan

 US 31 exits I-465 (coincidentally at exit 31) in Carmel, and continues northward as a freeway through Westfield.
-North of SR 38, it reverts to a divided highway until reaching the Kokomo area, where it again becomes a full freeway to bypass that city to the east.
-North of the Kokomo area US 31 again becomes a rural divided highway, which skirts Peru, Rochester, and Plymouth.
+North of SR 38, it reverts to an at-grade expressway until reaching the Kokomo area, where it again becomes a full freeway to bypass that city to the east.
+North of the Kokomo area US 31 again becomes a rural expressway, which skirts Peru, Rochester, and Plymouth.
 At US 30 east of Plymouth, US 31 becomes a freeway again and remains so for the rest of its journey in the state.
 After bypassing Lakeville to the east, US 31 approaches South Bend.
 There the route converges with US 20 (St. Joseph Valley Parkway) and proceeds west and then north to bypass South Bend.
 After US 20 splits off to the west near the South Bend Airport, US 31 has an interchange with the Indiana Toll Road (I-80/I-90) before proceeding north into Michigan.

 History

 US 31 was signed into law by the Governor on March 7, 1917, as Main Market Highway 1, and signs were installed on June 1 of that year.
 The name was changed to State Road 1 within a year when Indiana began the state road system.
 By 1924, most of the route was paved, leaving only from Columbus to Franklin and from Peru to Plymouth that was unpaved.
 On October 1, 1926, US 31 was designated along what was SR 1 at the time.

 In the late 2000s, INDOT began a process of converting US 31 to Interstate Highway standards from South Bend to Indianapolis.
-Three projects were completed in the early 2010s: an upgrade of the road from I-465 in Indianapolis to SR 38 north of Westfield, a new 14 mi freeway bypass of Kokomo, and a new freeway segment from Plymouth to South Bend, which was constructed largely on a new alignment.
-A portion of the Plymouth–South Bend section was dedicated as the Richard W. Mangus Memorial Highway, in honor of the local state representative who supported the freeway's construction, at the ribbon-cutting ceremony on August 27.
+Three projects were completed in the early 2010s: A new 14 mi freeway bypass of Kokomo in 2013, a new freeway segment from Plymouth to South Bend, which was constructed largely on a new alignment, in 2014, and an upgrade of the road from I-465 in Indianapolis to SR 38 north of Westfield in 2015.
+A portion of the Plymouth–South Bend section was dedicated as the Richard W. Mangus Memorial Highway in honor of the local state representative who supported the freeway's construction.
 The entirety of the former segment of US 31 bypassed by the freeway segment in Kokomo and a portion of the one bypassed between Plymouth and South Bend were designated as SR 931.